 BEFORE YOU START:

-A. Check to see if your organization meets the qualifications.
-If you can answer ‘yes’ to all five of these questions, you may be eligible to apply for a grant.
+Make sure you are eligible.
+If you can answer “yes” to all four of these questions, you should be eligible to apply for a grant.

-ii.
-Are the humanities a key component to your project?
+- Are the humanities central to your project?

-iv.
-Will your project engage and benefit Massachusetts participants?
+- Will your project engage and benefit Massachusetts residents?

 APPLYING FOR A GRANT:

-There are three parts to the Mass Humanities (MH) online project grant application process.
+There are three steps to the Mass Humanities online grant application process: an online inquiry form (LOI), a draft, and a final application.
 For specific deadline dates for each of the steps refer to the deadline schedule.
-Follow the steps described below.
-We encourage you to watch the 10-minute applicant tutorial video which is a good overview of the online application system before proceeding.
-Note: All applicants will be subscribed to our eNews monthly publication which is the best way to keep informed about our grants, programs, and events.
-You can manage all your Mass Humanities news anytime.
+We also encourage you to watch the 10-minute applicant tutorial video, which is a good overview of the online application system.

 Step 1: Submit an online Inquiry form (LOI)

-The information provided in the LOI helps MH staff to determine if the project is eligible for funding for this grant category.
-The program staff will approve or decline the LOI.
-If approved, you will receive an email notification and can then access the full application by logging on to the account via the online application system and clicking on “status.”
-If declined, you will receive an email explaining why the project is ineligible for consideration, and will not be able to access the full application.
+The information provided in the LOI helps staff determine if the project is eligible for MH funding in this grant category.
+If approved, you will receive an email notification and can then access the full application by logging on to the account.
+If declined, you will receive an email explaining why your project is ineligible for consideration, and will not be able to access the full application at that time.